Links to Recourses

 - http://www.carboycleaner.com/ - The CarboyCleaner: If you are making a 5 or 6 gallon batches of brew, you really need one of these awesome felt cleaners that attaches on the end of your drill!
 I have field tested this product and have nothing but praise.
 Cleaning gunk out of a carboy with a brush is a near impossible task, but the CarboyCleaner makes cleaning almost fun!
 Click the link for a very nice video overview of the CarboyCleaner in action.

-- Cider - Hard and Sweet, by Ben Watson - 2008. $16.50 on Amazon.com - Great read and lot of practical tips for those of you who have access to fresh milled cider, or who are wanting to make 5+ gallons at a time.
+- Cider - Hard and Sweet, by Ben Watson - Sep.
+2013.
+Order it for $15 with free ship from Amazon - This is the book I recommend for anyone wanting to take it to the next level.
+Lots of practical tips for those of you who have access to fresh milled cider, or who are wanting to make 5+ gallons at a time.
 Nice overviews of yeast, apples, cider history, and also a chapter on making apple cider vinegar.
 This is the book I recommend to everyone who is a beginning cider brewer, or moving up into that 6 gallon carboy.
+I own the second edition, but I bet this newer one is top notch too.

 Works sited, and info used in developing this site: